wttech/aet/documentation/src/main/wiki/Comparators.md

 ...
 ```

-Configuration above will trigger three screens collections (desktop, tablet and mobile) and two comparisons (mobile and tablet).
-Screenshot taken for *desktop* will be not compared.
+The configuration above will trigger three screens collections (desktop, tablet and mobile) and two comparisons (mobile and tablet).
+Screenshot taken for *desktop* will not be compared.

 ```xml
 ...